AndyA/fixed-sort/README.md

 The ranking function maps values to the groups in which they belong.
 The values that denote groups don't have to be integers (as in the example above); in fact they don't even have to be numbers although that's often a convenient choice.
 The ranking function will be called once for each distinct value in the array being sorted.

-### Performance and memory use
+## Performance and memory use

 Each value in the array being sorted is resolved into its sort rank only once - even though the sort algorithm may visit it many times.
-The cache for these values is discarded when the function returned by `fixedSort()` goes out of scope.
+The cache for these values is discarded when the comparator function returned by `fixedSort()` goes out of scope.

-## License
+# License

 [MIT](LICENSE)